Gary Schroen: Career

-Schroen worked in the Directorate of Operations for 52 years, rising from a case officer to deputy chief of the Near East Division in 1999, a post he held through 2001.
-He spoke fluent Persian and Dari, and became the agency's top expert on Afghanistan.
+Schroen worked in the Directorate of Operations for 32 years, rising from a case officer to deputy chief of the Near East Division in 1999, a post he held through 2001.
+He spoke fluent Persian and its Afghan Dialect of Dari and became the agency's top expert on Afghanistan.

-Schroen spent much of the 1970's in Iran.
-As Schroen walked home from the U.S. Embassy in Tehran one night in September 1975, members of the Mujahideen-e Khalq (MEK) attempted to assassinate him in the street, an incident he escaped by pulling a gun on the would-be killers and sprinting away.
+Schroen spent much of the 1970s in Iran.
+As Schroen walked home from the U.S. Embassy in Tehran one night in September 1975, "two Iranian men in suits" attempted to assassinate him in the street, an incident he escaped by pulling a gun on the would-be killers and sprinting away.

-On November 21, 1979, Pakistani student protesters who erroneously believed the U.S. was responsible for the Grand Mosque seizure in Mecca, stormed and set fire to the U.S. Embassy in Islamabad, trapping Schroen and others inside.
-They ultimately found refuge in a code room vault and escaping the compound unharmed before protesters burnt it to the ground.
-Following his death, widow Anne McFadden would recount to The Washington Post that Schroen often said "If there aren’t 3,000 students coming over the fence, then it’s not an emergency."
+On November 21, 1979, Pakistani student protesters who were erroneously led to believe that the U.S. was responsible for the Grand Mosque seizure in Mecca, stormed and set fire to the U.S. Embassy in Islamabad, trapping Schroen and others inside.
+They ultimately found refuge in a code room vault and escaped the compound unharmed before protesters burnt it to the ground.
+Following his death, widow Anne McFadden would recount to The Washington Post that Schroen often said "If there aren't 3,000 students coming over the fence, then it's not an emergency."

 Later in his career, Schroen served in numerous posts, including chief of station in Kabul, Afghanistan (but based out of Pakistan) in the late 1980s.
 From 1992 to 1994, he worked at CIA headquarters in Langley, Virginia, controlling counter-Iran operations.
 He later served as chief of station in Islamabad, Pakistan from 1996 until mid-1999.
 During this period, he directed CIA operations to find and capture Osama bin Laden, and began renewing relationships with the Mujahideen commanders who fought the Soviets in the Soviet–Afghan War, including Northern Alliance commander General Ahmad Shah Massoud.
 He also helped lead a 1997 operation in conjunction with the FBI that captured Mir Aimal Kansi, an FBI Ten Most Wanted Fugitive responsible for the 1993 CIA headquarters shooting.